5 environmental benefits of breastfeeding: Support breastfeeding for a healthier planet

 4. Breastfeeding helps reduce the release of methane

-The increase in greenhouse gas emission is one of the two main factors in global warming.
+The increase in greenhouse gas emissions is one of the two main factors in global warming.
 Unfortunately, dairy farming is a major culprit.
 The 1.4 billion cattle in the world contribute about 40 percent of all human-produced methane annually.
 According to the EPA, methane is a potent greenhouse gas — about 28 times more powerful than carbon dioxide at warming the Earth over a 100-year timescale and more than 80 times more powerful over 20 years.
 Since the Industrial Revolution, methane in the atmosphere has more than doubled, and about 20 percent of the warming the planet has experienced during that time can be attributed to the gas.

 One of the major environmental benefits of breastfeeding is that it helps to reduce our reliance on cattle and, with that, lower global methane emissions — a critical step in curbing the impact of climate change.